lammps/lammps/doc/src/fix_dpd_source.rst

 or diffusion with a source term (see Fig.1 in :ref:`(Li2015) <Li2015b>`), as an analog of a periodic Poiseuille flow problem.

-If the *sphere* keyword is used, the *cx,cy,cz,radius* defines a spherical domain to apply the source flux to.
+If the *sphere* keyword is used, the *cx, cy, cz, radius* values define a spherical domain to apply the source flux to.

-If the *cuboid* keyword is used, the *cx,cy,cz,dLx,dLy,dLz* defines a cuboid domain to apply the source flux to.
+If the *cuboid* keyword is used, the *cx, cy, cz, dLx, dLy, dLz* define a cuboid domain to apply the source flux to.

 ----------

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-No information about this fix is written to :doc:`binary restart files <restart>`.
-None of the :doc:`fix_modify <fix_modify>` options are relevant to this fix.
-No global or per-atom quantities are stored by this fix for access by various :doc:`output commands <Howto_output>`.
+No information of these fixes is written to :doc:`binary restart files
+<restart>`.
+None of the :doc:`fix_modify <fix_modify>` options are
+relevant to these fixes.
+No global or per-atom quantities are stored by these fixes for access by various :doc:`output commands <Howto_output>`.
-No parameter of this fix can be used with the *start/stop* keywords of the :doc:`run <run>` command.
-This fix is not invoked during :doc:`energy minimization <minimize>`.
+No parameter of these fixes can be used with the *start/stop* keywords of the :doc:`run <run>` command.
+These fixes are not invoked during :doc:`energy minimization <minimize>`.

 Restrictions
 """"""""""""

-This fix is part of the DPD-MESO package.
-It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` page for more info.
+These fixes are part of the DPD-MESO package.
+They are only enabled if LAMMPS was built with that package.
+See the :doc:`Build package
+<Build_package>` page for more info.

-Fix *edpd/source* must be used with the :doc:`pair_style edpd <pair_mesodpd>` command.
+Fix *edpd/source* must be used with the :doc:`pair_style edpd
+<pair_mesodpd>` command.
 Fix *tdpd/source* must be used with the
 :doc:`pair_style tdpd <pair_mesodpd>` command.

 Related commands
 """"""""""""""""

 :doc:`pair_style edpd <pair_mesodpd>`, :doc:`pair_style tdpd <pair_mesodpd>`,
-:doc:`compute edpd/temp/atom <compute_edpd_temp_atom>`, :doc:`compute tdpd/cc/atom <compute_tdpd_cc_atom>`
+:doc:`compute edpd/temp/atom <compute_edpd_temp_atom>`,
+:doc:`compute tdpd/cc/atom <compute_tdpd_cc_atom>`

 Default
 """""""